 Section 2.
 The Association’s Constitution and Bylaws shall conform to the ESP Region, PSEA, and NEA Constitution and Bylaws.

 Section 3.
-The Association adopts the PSEA Member Code of Member Responsibility for Education Support ProfessionalsEthics.
+The Association adopts the PSEA Member Code of Ethics.

 Section 4.
 The Association’s delegates to the Division Annual Spring Meeting, Region and State Houses of Delegates, and the NEA Representative Assembly shall be elected through open nominations, secret ballot, by majority vote, and in conformity with the one-person, one-vote principle, in accordance with the numbers prescribed by the applicable Constitution and Bylaws.